 But what I realized then and what has been confirmed since is that every year has new and unique situations that make Christmas a fresh challenge each time.

-As the seventh Christmas without Dominic rapidly approaches, I am pondering the question: “Why, oh why, is Christmas so hard?”
+As the ninth Christmas without Dominic rapidly approaches, I am pondering the question: “Why, oh why, is Christmas so hard?”

 I think I’ve figured out at least a few reasons why.